mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 to the seeding of major aspects of Scanian culture to the Scanian colonies.
-The system of Nehutei (Messenger/Traders) was established so that each centre would be able to retain free lines of communication and to prevent any of the various colonies from falling away from the Study and Path due to ignorance.
+The system of Nehutei (Messenger/Traders) was established so that each center would be able to retain free lines of communication and to prevent any of the various colonies from falling away from the Study and Path due to ignorance.
 In 787 it became clear to the Sanhedra